awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-xcopy.md

    }
    ```

-1. Create an Amazon S3 batch operations job in the destination account\.
-You need the ARN for the role that you created in the destination account\.
+1. Create an Amazon S3 Batch Operations job in the destination account\.
+You need the Amazon Resource Name \(ARN\) for the role that you created in the destination account\.

    For general information about creating a job, see [Creating an Amazon S3 Batch Operations Job](batch-ops-create-job.md)\.

    For information about creating a job using the console, see [ Creating an Amazon S3 Batch Operations Job](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/batch-ops-create-job.html) in the *Amazon Simple Storage Service Console User Guide*\.